jimmielin/cs205-spring-20-final/docs/index.md

 ![](images/STILT_R_Parallel.png)

 We benchmark this capability within two computing environments: first on the [Harvard Research Computing (RC) Cannon Cluster](https://www.rc.fas.harvard.edu/) where initial tests with STILT parallelization and workflow is tuned.
 Then we migrate this environment to the [Amazon Web Services Cloud (AWS)](https://aws.amazon.com) using [AWS ParallelCluster](https://aws.amazon.com/hpc/parallelcluster/) to set up private HPC environments for use with STILT.
 The costs and optimal configuration for each computing environment is analyzed in our work.

+An important to note is that the cost analysis in our writeup is performed using [reference numbers for Cannon cluster cost](#slurm-based-on-harvard-cannon) and [AWS Spot instance pricing](https://aws.amazon.com/ec2/spot/pricing/).
+While we have not encountered this issue in our testing, **there is a possibility that spot instances launched are terminated due to capacity limitations** (outbid by on-demand instances).
+For potential time-critical applications of STILT on the Cloud, it may be prudent to use a less congested region (we use `us-east-2`), on-demand instances, or develop a script to automatically resume jobs that were terminated due to spot capacity.
+It may be easier to perform this in AWS Batch as "data subsetting" essentially serves as a crude method for checkpointing work.

 #### AWS Batch-based parallelization